How to start a farm business

 How much does it cost to start a farm business?

-Buildings and outbuildings – while your farmland may come with buildings already, you’ll need to ensure they match your farming requirements.
+Buildings and outbuildings: While your farmland may come with buildings already, you’ll need to ensure they match your farming requirements.
 Similarly, you may need to extend or add outbuildings or other structures as your farm business expands, so be sure to factor these costs into your budget.

-Equipment – the equipment you need will depend on the type of farm business you decide to start, as outlined in the section above.
+Equipment: The equipment you need will depend on the type of farm business you decide to start, as outlined in the section above.
 Find out if you need to buy the equipment, if it’s possible to rent the items that you need, or if you can get them second-hand.
 Read our page on farm equipment for more detailed information about the costs involved.

-Land – this will be one of the major costs of starting your farm business.
+Land: This will be one of the major costs of starting your farm business.
 While land is often inherited, that’s not the only option: it’s also possible to buy or rent farmland in the UK too.
 You’ll need to consider how much land you need for the crops or livestock you intend to farm.

 How much does land cost?